Hey everyone, today I’m going to be talking about whether or not personal trainers should recommend at-home workout programs to their clients.

 Cize Review.
 What is Cize?

 Cize is a four-week exercise program in which you will be taught professionally choreographed routines, and will be able to dance your way to a fitter and healthier body.
-Shaun T has brought the most current choreography to the Cize program.
+Shaun T has brought the most contemporary choreography to the Cize program.
 He is also made it easy enough to follow along for a wide range of individuals with different skill sets.

-The cool thing about Cize is that the time goes by so much faster than time spent on a treadmill because you are actually having fun.
+The cool thing about Cize is that the time goes by so much faster than time spent on a treadmill because you are having fun.
 The Cize program consists of six separate dance routines as well as an ab workout on a total of three DVDs.
 You also receive a startup guide, a meal plan guide, two calendars (one advanced in one for beginners), and a weekend survival guide.

 Does Cize work?

 I get asked all the time if Cize works.
 The best answer depends on what your original goal is, and what types of exercise you like.
 Cize is a fantastic cardio workout.
-It definitely gets your heart rate moving in the right direction.
+It gets your heart rate moving in the right direction.

-Overall this is a fantastic low impact workout program for your personal training clients.
+Overall this is a fantastic low impact workout program for your training clients.
 If you have clients that have joint problems or pain from high impact exercise, this could be perfect for them.
 This is especially true if they like to dance.

 If your client is trying to build muscle mass, this is not the program for them.
 I would instead check out some other beach body products such as Body beast or master hammer and chisel.

-If your client’s number one goal is to simply lose weight and body fat, this program can be extremely beneficial to them.
+If your client’s number one goal is to lose weight and body fat simply, this program can be extremely beneficial to them.
 If they are not able to get yourself motivated to hop on a treadmill for an hour, this might be the only type of cardio that can keep you motivated.
 I have a lot of clients of personal training that can’t sit on the bike or run on the treadmill due to boredom.

 I also think that Cize works very well for elderly individuals or people that are just getting started with exercise.
 They do a great job of starting off slow and gradually increasing the intensity over the course of the program.
-Another reason that Cize works because you can also increase the difficulty of the program by trying the intense schedule after you have already completed the beginner’s schedule.
+Another reason that Cize works because you can also increase the difficulty of the program by trying the intense schedule after you have already completed the beginner’s plan.

 Turbo Fire Review.
 What are the concepts behind Turbo fire?

-The main concepts are based on high-intensity interval training, otherwise known as HIIT.
+The central concepts are based on high-intensity interval training, otherwise known as HIIT.
 Unlike some of the other at-home workout programs, HIIT is based on tons of peer-reviewed scientific articles that show the benefits of it.
 For my personal training clients that do not like long steady state cardio, I recommend short bouts of HIIT a few times.
 This is the best way to shed body fat as fast as possible.

 Chalene and the Turbo fire crew rename HIIT and call it “fire drills” in this workout program.
-The concept is simple, go as hard as you can (within any exercise) for a certain time, then rest and repeat.
+The concept is simple, go as hard as you can (within any exercise) for a specific time, then rest and repeat.
 The reason this type of training works so well is that it shocks your body and will burn calories long after the exercise session ends.

 The workouts themselves combine a lot of different types of exercise including dance, kickboxing, body weight exercises, aerobic exercise and some resistance training with the bands.

-Does Turbo Fire work?
+Does Turbo Firework?